 There are eight velocity-sensitive backlit pads with two banks.
 So, in total, you have 16 useable pads, but only eight at a time.

-We consistently like Arturia pads because they are bigger than most, making them more suitable for finger drumming.
-We would encourage users to use them for finger drumming because they are among the most responsive pads, too.
+I consistently like Arturia pads because they are bigger than most, making them more suitable for finger drumming.
+I would encourage users to use them for finger drumming because they are among the most responsive pads, too.
 Basic functions like triggering loops or samples are straightforward.

 Sixteen encoders is a considerable amount for such a small controller, encoders one and nine double as push-buttons, making them multi-function.
 The encoders are already pre-mapped to the included software, and the push encoders make browsing and selecting presets quick and easy.